Startup Partners -- Can You Work With Someone Close to You?

 Working through a startup with a close partner can be a remarkable experience and can really enhance your personal relationship.
 But without a solid foundation and established ground rules, the pressure of developing a business idea can also be destructive.
 Talk out all the major issues before you get down to work and you and your partner will find that two heads in business really can be better than one.

-Have a question for K.?
-Ask or leave a comment below!
+Have a question for K. or want to leave a comment?
+Click here.